Data ecosystem: Data ecosystems

 The nature of an ecosystem denotes a symbiotic relationship between elements.
 Thus, when describing a data environment as an ecosystem, it describes a co-constitutive relationship.
 Their primary purpose is to create, manage and sustain the sharing of data across platforms and disciplines.
 Key to this initiative are data intermediaries, which facilitate access to the data, and are categorized into seven types, including data trusts, data exchanges and data platforms.
 A data ecosystem also comprises data providers and consumers, who as their titles denote, provide and consume the data through the intermediaries.

 A common example of data ecosystem exists within the realm of web browser.
 A third-party tracking app on a website (referred to as cookies) acts as an intermediary by collecting and organizing data.
 The web browser becomes the data provider, as it shares a user's information as they navigate through different websites.
 The websites themselves become consumers as they utilize the tracking information to tailor content based on user behaviour.

-As mentioned, data ecosystems can span across sectors, for example, a client's medical data is shared with an insurance company to calculate a premium.
+As mentioned, data ecosystems can span multiple sectors, for example, a client's medical data is shared with an insurance company to calculate a premium.
 The point of an ecosystem is that all actors within the shared environment are contributing to a common resource or knowledge-base.

 Mapping

-Data ecosystems posses three major characteristics: network, platform, and co-evolution.
+Data ecosystems possess three major characteristics: network, platform, and co-evolution.
 Network loosely refers to the groups of data and technology developers, providers, and resellers.
 The platform, then, is the service, tool or platform that is collaboratively used by the network of actors.
 The platform provides the interface for the actors to produce their shared product or service.
 The final characteristic refers to how the different actors and platform enable one another to evolve or improve upon itself.
-The metaphorical use of the term ecosystem intrinsically demands that all parties involved are mutually benefited by their engagement.
+The metaphorical use of the term "ecosystem" intrinsically demands that all parties involved are mutually benefited by their engagement.
 That would be the betterment or evolution of their own functioning, which leads to positive outcomes for the larger ecosystem.
 Again, to use the example of a web browser – the third-party tracking app collects data to help websites evolve their content strategies, which then provide more accurate user data to third-party trackers in an endless feedback loop.